stakater/Playbook/content/stacks/delivery.md

 # Delivery Stack

-## Introduction

-Delivery Stack Introduction.............
+Delivery Stack is responsible for CI/CD and respective saving artifacts of the pipelines.

 ## Tools Matrix